XMM-Newton observations of ten high-redshift CAMIRA clusters of galaxies: Introduction

 X-ray observations provide not only constraints on the thermodynamic properties of the intracluster medium, but also key insights into the dynamical states of galaxy clusters.
 In particular, structural indicators such as the offset between the brightest cluster galaxy (BCG) and the X-ray peak serve as valuable diagnostics of cluster assembly and merger history \citep{Katayama03, Sanders09}.

 Previous X-ray studies of high-redshift clusters have shown that large BCG--X-ray offsets and disturbed morphologies are common at $z \gtrsim 1$, suggesting that many systems are dynamically young (e.g., \cite{Fassbender11}).
-On the other hand, Chandra observations of mass-selected, extremely massive clusters indicate that the average X-ray morphology and ICM structure exhibit little evolution out to $z \sim 1.9$ \citep{McDonald17}.
+On the other hand, Chandra observations of extremely massive clusters selected by the Sunyaev-Zel’dovich (SZ) effect indicate that the average X-ray morphology and ICM structure exhibit little evolution out to $z \sim 1.9$ \citep{McDonald17}.
 These apparently contrasting results highlight the importance of cluster mass and selection effects when interpreting morphological indicators at high redshift.

 Complementary to studies of cluster dynamics, the redshift evolution of X-ray scaling relations provides important constraints on the thermodynamic assembly of the ICM.
-X-ray measurements of the ICM temperature and luminosity allow us to derive scaling relations with mass and richness, which are critical for cosmological applications \citep{Pratt19, Giodini13}.
+X-ray measurements of the ICM temperature and luminosity enable the study of scaling relations with mass, which have been widely used in cluster cosmology (e.g., \cite{Pratt19, Giodini13}).
+More recently, weak-lensing (WL) measurements have become a primary approach for mass calibration in cosmological studies (e.g., \cite{Chiu22, Bocquet24a,Bocquet24b,Grandis24, Kleinebreil25,Ghirardini24}), offering an independent and complementary method to X-ray analyses.
 Previous studies have reported mixed results on the redshift evolution of these relations. \citet{Reichert11} found only weak evolution, although their heterogeneous cluster sample may be affected by selection biases.
 In contrast, \citet{Bulbul19} reported significant deviations from the self-similar $L-M$ relation in SZ-selected clusters, with evolution that remains poorly constrained.
 More recently, \citet{Ota23} analyzed optically selected CAMIRA clusters located in the eROSITA Final Equatorial-Depth Survey (eFEDS) field and found consistency with both the self-similar model and the revised baseline model of \citet{Fujita19}, while a stacking analysis of lower-richness CAMIRA systems \citep{Nguyen25} provides further support.
 These studies jointly suggest that although selection effects may influence the observed scaling behaviors, the thermodynamic structure of massive clusters is broadly established by $z \sim 1$, with possible evolution in normalization or scatter.

 Simulations incorporating active galactic nucleus (AGN) feedback predict early ICM heating and morphological disturbances \citep{Muanwong06, Truong18}.
 Observationally, the AGN fraction among cluster galaxies increases with redshift \citep{Toba24,Hashiguchi23}, implying that AGN activity is more prevalent in dynamically young systems at high $z$.